Southeastern Public Interest Environmental Law Conference

 Environmental law is one of the few areas of our federal government where everyday citizens can have a significant impact on the creation and enforcement of major laws and policies.
 Going back to the days of John Muir in the 19th Century, citizens and civic groups have had a marked influence on American environmental laws and policy.

 This trend continued well into the 20th Century, when grassroots individuals and groups brought about and actively shaped the major environmental laws used in the field of public interest environmental law today.
 Today, grassroots advocates still actively craft legislation at the state and federal level, while finding themselves litigating topics as broadly distributed as public lands policy, water pollution, environmental justice, and climate trust responsibilities.
-Grassroots citizens and organizations are often the frontlines watchdogs who ensure that laws are enforced, and who develop the factual records used in public interest environmental litigation.
+Grassroots citizens and organizations are often the frontline watchdogs who ensure that laws are enforced, and who develop the factual records used in public interest environmental litigation.
 It is these unsung sentinels who make much of environmental law work on the local, state, and federal levels.

 Connecting Students